EnzoSeason/study-notes/mogodb/relation.md

 For example, a patient has one disease summary.

+Usually, we use _Embedded document_ if there is no reason to split them.

 ## One to Many

 For example, a question has many answers.

+Usually, we use _Embedded document_ if there is no reason to split them.

 ## Many to Many

 An author has many books, and a book has many authors.

+Usually, we use _reference_ to split them.